Hearthstone Battlegrounds Strategy Guide [Season 8]

 Supporting minions: Glowscale, Reef Riffer, Dagger Spine Trasher

-Your most important units are Tavern Tier 2, 3, and 4 so you need to upgrade fast.
+Your most important units are Tavern Tier 3 and 4 so you need to upgrade fast.
 The only unit from Tier 5 that you need is Glowscale but you can survive the mid-game without it easily.
 Try to get Deep Blue Crooner and Zesty Shaker as fast as you can – this simple combo will buff up your Lava Lurker in just a few turns.
 Optionally, you can also use Reef Riffer to provide support before you manage to get your hands on the key units.
 Once you do, be sure to cast Deep Blues on Zesty Shaker first and then on Lava Lurker.
-If you can get this combo early on, you don’t even need any Tier 6 units so you don’t have to upgrade at all.
+If you can get this combo early on, should try to get some defenses up and progress to Tier 6 so that you can get your Tidemistress.

 Pro tip: Deep Blues can be cast on minions in Bob Tavern as well so if you can’t get Zesty Shaker on the field, you can also freeze it and cast it twice while he is in the tavern.